Are you a vegan who doesn't supplement vitamin B12? I strongly urge you to reconsider or the consequences can be quite serious.

 Luckily, it's very easy to avoid.

-Pop a cheap 500 µg cyanocobalamin pill every few days and you're good.
+Pop a cheap 500 µg cyanocobalamin pill once per week or 50 µg once per day and you're good.

 Atypical cobalamin deficiency.
 Subtle biochemical evidence of deficiency is commonly demonstrable in patients without megaloblastic anemia and is often associated with protein-bound cobalamin malabsorption. ↩